inveniosoftware/docs-invenio-ils/docs/preview.md

 pip install -U invenio-cli
 ```

-Generate your Invenio ILS instance.
+Generate your InvenioILS instance.
 Replace `<version>` with the version you want to install

 ```shell
 invenio-cli init ils -c v4.0.0